AdobeDocs/experience-platform.en/help/query-service/use-cases/propensity-score.md

 ---
 title: Determine A Propensity Score Using A Machine Learning Generated Predictive Model
-description: Learn how to use Query Service to enable machine learning on Experience Platform data to generate a predictive model.
+description: Learn how to use Query Service to apply your predictive model to Platform data.
 This document demonstrates how to use Platform data to predict a customers' propensity to purchase on each visit.
 ---
 # Determine a propensity score using a machine-learning generated predictive model

-Query Service has access to large volumes of records stored on Adobe Experience Platform that can be leveraged using machine learning to generate propensity scores.
-This guide explains how to use Query Service to provide Platform data to train a machine learning model in a computational notebook.
-The model can then be used to predict a customers' propensity to purchase for each visit.
+Query Service has access to large volumes of records stored on Adobe Experience Platform that can be leveraged by your machine learning platform to generate predictive models such as propensity scores.
+This guide explains how to use Query Service to provide Platform data to your machine learning platform to train a machine learning model in a computational notebook.
+The trained model can be applied to data using SQL to predict a customers' propensity to purchase for each visit.

 ## Getting started